 We've tailored our Sentiment Analysis feature specifically for the hospitality industry.
 We have identified hundreds of the most important topics for hotels and categorized them based on traditional operations and guest feedback categories ("Facilities," "Staff & Service", "Rooms", "COVID-19" etc.) So not only can you measure how guests feel about your "buffet", you can also measure the overall performance of your "Food & Beverage" operation.

 Sentiment is scored natively in the original language in which the review was written and rolled up into the overall score for each topic or category.
 We aim to present all of this very rich data as intuitively as possible so that it's immediately understandable by everyone.

 Sentiment Analysis displays one value per topic triggered in a review.
-So a review may trigger 5 topics, and it will return only 5 values, even if those topics were mentioned multiple times in the review.
+So a review may trigger 5 topics, and it will return only 1 value, even if the topic was mentioned multiple times throughout the review.
 Revinate refers to this as "review level scoring", because it's an overall score per category across the whole review.

 To classify a score as positive vs. neutral vs. negative Revinate uses ranges based on Semantria’s best practices, as the text analytics industry experts.

 Customized specifically for the Hospitality Industry, Sentiment Analysis will allow you to easily assess guests' opinions of your property’s location, amenities, service, and operations.

 This software examines each review to determine which categories are triggered based on keywords (e.g., "bed"), as well as their scores based on the presence of other sentiment-bearing words in the same sentence (e.g., "comfortable").

 The sentiment software uses advanced linguistic analysis to determine this score.
 When the software detects words like “extremely”, they are processed as multipliers, resulting in a more positive or more negative score depending on the remainder of the phrase or sentence.